 For canoeists with very small OC-1's, it should be no problem to get your boat onto the float planes.
 There is a surcharge for bigger boats, since the canoe has to be attached to one of the pontoons, reducing the carrying capacity of the aircraft.

 For groups with multiple open boaters, we usually fly the boats in by helicopter.
 Please do not hesitate toto discuss options.

 The Magpie typically has great weather in August with sunny days and cool starry nights.

-We will, however, be relatively far north and any combination of strange weather can occur.
-We carry a full set of ‘river clothes’ as well as ‘camp clothes’.
+We will, however, be relatively far north and we may experience any combination of strange weather.
+Bring along a full set of ‘river clothes’ as well as a full set of ‘camp clothes’.
 It is best to dress in layers.

 The first layer is a ‘wicking layer’ of thin material that sends moisture away from our body.
 Next are some thicker synthetic (fleece) or wool “insulating layers” and lastly is an outer layer that provides a barrier from wind and water.